Tips & Tricks

 With the rise of superstores, size can and does overwhelm shoppers.
 Sure, asking for assistance helps, but isn’t shopping supposed to be intuitive?
 The truth is – as stores yield to huge retail centers, intuitive facility use has taken a back seat.
 If you’re thinking of fixes, that’s great – there are solutions.
 There are lots of tools available to help you create a friendly and intuitive journey for your customers.

 Most certainly, shopping trips shouldn’t cost people time and peace of mind to fulfill their needs.
 A friendly and intuitive journey is crucial to a positive customer experience (CX) and robust retail revenue.
-So saying ‘yes’ to in-store navigation, is the best way to achieve this outcome.
+So saying ‘yes’ to in-store navigation is the best way to achieve this outcome.

 What is In-Store Mapping?

-In-store mapping a useful tool for increasing location awareness.
-No, it’s not a physical map, but rather a digital map that visualizes people, assets and operations.
+In-store mapping is a useful tool for increasing location awareness.
+No, it’s not a physical map, but rather a digital map that visualizes people, assets, and operations.
 Customers and facility managers both benefit from store mapping because it ties together customer status, product experience, marketing events, and all the other important aspects of retail management.
 A successful map provides a large, easy-to-understand picture of your space.

 How In-Store Navigation Works